In order to engage our culture in a strategic way, we must invest our influence with intentionality.

 Focusing on minutia makes Christianity look weak and useless.
 We need to understand what the fundamental truths are, and while we can believe many more things, and we should seek to continually grow in our understanding of God and His Word–we shouldn’t expect the world to believe as we do.
 Let’s not fight the world for all our beliefs, but let keep investing our influence in the most strategic ways possible.

-People want to know if a relationship with God really works, will it help them, will it give meaning to life, will it place them into community.
-We can provide those answer, we can influence those around us, but it requires intentional investment.
+People want to know if a relationship with God really works, will it help them, will it give meaning to life, and will it place them into community.
+We can provide those answers, we can influence those around us, but it requires intentional investment.